Thursday, 23 February 2012

 After leaving work the following evening, I stopped-off at a bookstore and purchased a world atlas, because last evening's experience had laid bare how little I knew about the world, and my unfamiliarity with geographic locations.
 The Atlas's one-page map of Indochina was tiny, but Tay Ninh was significant enough to be shown.
 From the map's scaling, Tay Ninh was about fifty miles northwest of Saigon, and near the border with Cambodia.
 I'd also been motivated to look-up the countries and cities where some of the other people in Mercury's catalogue dwelled.
 If nothing else, at least I'd obtained an overdue geography lesson.

-Upon arriving home, I was determined to sit down, write a complete letter, and have it ready to mail the next morning.
+Upon arriving at my abode, I was determined to sit down, write a complete letter, and have it ready to mail the next morning.
 Within minutes of starting, I found myself stuck, and again staring at an almost blank sheet of paper.
 Taking a quick walk over to Kitsilano Park and back, broke the writer's block.

 While spilling out one's thoughts onto paper didn't seem much easier than in-person dialogue, the written medium did allow me the advantage of editing prior to words being sent.
 True, any words I placed on paper would reveal a certain amount about who I am and what I think, but those same words on paper also permitted me a certain degree of safety behind a wall of anonymity.
 By safety I mean I wouldn't be seen, nor heard, nor judged on the spot by facial responses, as well as by words spoken or left unsaid.
 Body language was a foreign language, because I didn't understand it, and rejection an unwanted yet familiar companion I'd learned to dislike.